-- Ground beef – This Italian pasta soup would be equally as delicious with ground sausage, turkey, or chicken!
+- Ground beef – This pasta fagioli recipe would be equally as delicious with ground sausage, turkey, or chicken!

-- Tomatoes – San Marzano canned tomatoes are less acidic than other varieties, or you can stir in a teaspoon of granulated sugar if the soup is too acidic.
+- Tomatoes – San Marzano canned tomatoes are less acidic than other varieties, or you can simply stir in a teaspoon of granulated sugar if the soup is too acidic.